Lake Anna: North Anna Dam

 The dam creating the lake, North Anna Dam, is a 5000 ft and 90 ft earthen embankment dam.
 It is 30 ft wide at its crest and sits at an elevation of 265 ft above sea level.
 The dam's spillway is located in the center of its body and is 200 ft wide, containing three main 40 ft and 30 ft radial gates.
 Two smaller 8.5 ft wide and tall gates on the outer edges of the spillway section maintain normal discharges.
-The normal elevation for the reservoir is 250 ft.
+The nominal water level at the dam is 250 ft above sea level.
 The dam's hydroelectric power plant is located on the west side of the spillway and is supplied with water via a 5 ft penstock.
 The plant consists of two small open runner turbine-generators, the larger with a 775 kW capacity and the smaller rated at 225 kW for a combined installed capacity of 1 megawatt.